 Highlight: The cathedral with the most number of statues

-The facade of the Duomo di Milano is for sure the most photographed and you won’t be mistaken with Milan to anywhere else.
+The facade of the Duomo di Milano is for sure the most photographed and you won’t be mistaken for Milan to anywhere else.
 It is the fifth-largest Christian Church in the world, covering a surface of 109,641 square feet (the size of an entire city block).
 I think this is one of the few cathedrals in Europe that has a really high density of sculptures inside and out.
 Walk around the building from the outside, I was told there are more statues than any other building in the world (with a total of 3,400 statues, 135 gargoyles, and 700 figures).
 Like the St. Vitus Cathedral in Prague, the Duomo’s construction officially started in 1386 under the order of Bishop Antonio da Saluzzo.
 It took thousands of workers and 78 architects until the year 1418, the consecration put the project on halt due to lots of political and financial difficulties.
 The construction kept on for another 200 years, and the facade was only completed by Napoleon in the early 19th century.

 Like many other cathedrals, visitors can climb to the top and enjoy a glorious view of the city and beyond.
 In Milan, Galleria Vittorio Emanuele II is on the right of the cathedral with a beautiful glass ceiling, and you will be able to see the snow-capped peaks of the Alps.